ShiviPro/quiz-game-web-app/README.md

 Quiz Search functionality has been finally added.

+Also, note -

+* On Github pages host i.e. https://shivipro.github.io/quiz-game-web-app/ , the images are not displayed due to github image constraints, but on localhosting, the project works perfectly fine with accurate image loading.

+* Major Readme update coming soon !

-Also, note - Live Leaderboard functionality, will come eventually, as a part of additional updates
+* Live Leaderboard functionality, will come eventually, as a part of additional updates